-Precautions for safe handling

-- ▶ Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs.
+Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.

-other pyrolysis products typical of burning organic material.

-► Use in a well-ventilated area.

-Safe handling

-- Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials.

-Print Date: 19/04/2021 ENVIRO HP1200 PART B

-- ► When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. - ▶ DO NOT allow clothing wet with material to stay in contact with skin

-- Store in original containers.
-Keep containers securely sealed. - ▶ Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

-Conditions for safe storage, including any incompatibilities
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+Avoid smoking, naked lights or ignition sources.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with soap and water after handling.
+Work clothes should be laundered separately.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+DO NOT allow clothing wet with material to stay in contact with skin Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry, well-ventilated area.
+Other information Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS. nditions for safe storage, in cluding any incompatibilities Metal can or drum Suitable container Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+Phthalates: Freact with strong acids, strong oxidisers, permanganates and nitrates react with along decis, along boards is, permangunates and initiates attack some form of plastics Many arylamines (aromatic amines such as aniline, N-ethylaniline, o-toluidine, xylidine etc. and their mixtures) are hypergolic (ignite Storage incompatibility spontaneously) with red furning nitric acid.

-Suitable container

-Other information

-- Metal can or drum

-- Packaging as recommended by manufacturer.

-- ► Check all containers are clearly labelled and free from leaks.

-Phthalates:

-TEFL-1

-Not Available

-- ▶ react with strong acids, strong oxidisers, permanganates and nitrates - attack some form of plastics - Storage incompatibility - Many arylamines (aromatic amines such as aniline, N-ethylaniline, o-toluidine, xylidine etc. and their mixtures) are hypergolic (ignite spontaneously) with red fuming nitric acid.
 When the amines are dissolved in triethylamine, ignition occurs at -60 deg.
-C. or less - Various metal oxides and their salts may promote ignition of amine-red fuming nitric acid systems.
-Soluble materials such as copper(I) oxide, ammonium metavanadate are effective; insoluble materials such as copper(II) oxide, iron(II) oxide, potassium dichromate are also effective.
+C. or less.
+Various metal oxides and their salts may promote ignition of amine-red fuming nitric acid systems.
+Soluble materials such as copper(I) oxid · Avoia oxiaising agents, aoias, aoia oriionaes, aoia annyanaes, oriiolololillates. ammonium metavanadate are effective; insoluble materials such as copper(II) oxide, iron(II) oxide, potassium dichromate are also effectiv Avoid oxidising agents, acids, acid chlorides, acid anhydrides, chloroformates.

-TEFL-3

-Avoid oxidising agents, acids, acid chlorides, acid anhydrides, chloroformates.